The Ultimate Mortgage Rate Guide in Ontario (2026)

 5-Year Variable

 - The higher-risk, higher-reward mortgage rate proposition.
-Variable has been popular lately because the BoC has been cutting rates.
-But when rates are increasing, the mood changes pretty fast…
+Variable has been popular lately because the BoC has been cutting rates agressively.
+But if/when rates start increasing, the mood can change pretty fast…

-- We’ll likely see higher- and lower variable rates at some point within the next 10 years.
+- We’ll likely see higher – and lower variable rates at some point within the next 10 years.
 The key question is when these fluctuations will happen.
 For now, it looks like the BoC has paused its cutting cycle.
+You can count on a relatively flat variable rate for the entirety of 2026.

-- But if Canada sees an economic crisis, this could send variable rates down 1%+.
+- But if Canada experiences an economic crisis, this could send variable rates down by approxemtaly 1% or more.
 Currently, this is more of a speculative play/ decision.
 However, one that could become real quickly.

-- If youre OK with monitoring rates, perhaps alongside the monitoring services of a good Broker such as Altrua Financial, and are comfortable with the risk of a potentially higher payment, then the Variable could be right for you.
+- If you’re OK with monitoring rates, perhaps alongside the monitoring services of an active Mortgage Broker such as Altrua Financial, and are comfortable with the risk of a potentially higher payment, then the Variable could be right for you.

 See variable mortgage rates compared from over 20 lenders here.